-WHAT IS A BUYER REP AGREEMENT?
+WHAT IS THE BUYER REP AGREEMENT?

 Buying a home is likely the largest purchase you will ever make.
 Sure, you can do it on your own, but it can be a risky move to make without a Realtor®.
-So take the stress off – let a Realtor® guide you through the process and avoid the pitfalls of going it alone!
+So take the stress off – let a REALTOR® guide you through the process and avoid the pitfalls of going it alone!

-When you choose a Realtor® you should ask about signing a Buyer Representation Agreement, or “BRA” for short.
-Although it’s not a mandatory document to sign, it’s a good idea to make sure you know what you’re getting with that Realtor®!
+When you choose a REALTOR® you should ask about signing a Buyer Representation Agreement, or “BRA” for short.
+Although it’s not a mandatory document to sign, it’s a good idea to make sure you know what you’re getting with that REALTOR®!
 Here are some things that a Buyer Representation Agreement covers:

 1) A BRA defines the relationship between the buyer (you) and the real estate brokerage that is working on your behalf.
 It sets out the property type that your Realtor® is going to help you find, and the geographic location you’ll be looking in.
 This is important so that everyone is on the same page with what the ultimate goal is going to be!